Troy, New York: 20th century: Industrialization and growth

 In 1906, the city supplied itself with water from a 33-inch riveted-steel main from the Tomhannock Reservoir.
 A 30-inch cast-iron main was added in 1914.
 In 2023, the city completed the first phase of installation of two 36-inch pipes totaling approximately 8 miles between the reservoir and the city's Water Treatment Plant as part of a multi-year project to fully replace the existing century-old transmission line.
 The project began in 2021.

 When the iron and steel industry moved westward to Pennsylvania around Pittsburgh to be closer to iron ore from Lake Erie and nearby coal and coke needed for the Bessemer process, and with a similar downturn in the collar industry, Troy's prosperity began to fade.
 After the passage of Prohibition, and given the strict control of Albany by the O'Connell political machine, Troy became a way station for an illegal alcohol trade from Canada to New York City.
 Likewise, the stricter control of morality laws in the neighboring New England states encouraged the development of openly operating speakeasies and brothels in Troy.
 Gangsters such as "Legs Diamond" conducted their business in Troy, giving the city a somewhat colorful reputation through World War II.
 A few of the buildings from that era have since been converted into restaurants, such as the former Old Daly Inn.

 Kurt Vonnegut lived in Troy and the area, and many of his novels include mentions of "Ilium" (an alternate name for Troy) or surrounding locations.
 Vonnegut wrote Player Piano in 1952, based on his experiences working as a public relations writer at nearby General Electric.
 His 1963 novel, Cat's Cradle, was written in the city and is set in Ilium.
 His recurring main character, Kilgore Trout, is a resident of Cohoes, just across the Hudson River from Troy.

-2000 to today
+21st century

-Like many old industrial cities, Troy has had to deal with the loss of its manufacturing base, loss of population and wealth to the suburbs, and to other parts of the country.
+Like many old industrial cities, Troy has faced the decline of its manufacturing base and the subsequent flight of residents and capital.
 This led to dilapidation and disinvestment until later efforts were made to preserve Troy's architectural and cultural past.

-As of 2014, Troy is updating its citywide comprehensive plan for the first time in more than 50 years.
+In 2014, Troy began updating its citywide comprehensive plan for the first time in more than 50 years.
 The two-year process is known as "Realize Troy" and was initiated by the Troy Redevelopment Foundation (with members from the Emma Willard School, RPI, Russell Sage College, and St. Peter's Health Partners).
 Urban Strategies Inc. (Toronto) is planning Troy's redevelopment.